taixingbi/coding-test/django.md

 This ORM (an acronym for Object Relational Mapper) enables us to **interact with databases** in a more pythonic way like we can **avoid writing raw queries**

 #### 3. Explain user authentication in Django?
-Django comes with a built-in user authentication system, which handles objects like users, groups, user-permissions, and few cookie-based user sessions.
+Django comes with a built-in user authentication system, which handles objects like **users, groups, user-permissions, and few cookie-based user sessions**.
 Django User authentication not only authenticates the user but also authorizes him.

 The system consists and operates on these objects: